brite-code/brite/docs/spec/src/declarations/classes.md

 There are two main kinds of classes in Brite. **Concrete** classes and **Base** classes.

 Concrete classes **may** be instantiated with their constructor and **may not** be extended.
 A concrete class might extend one base class.
-A concrete class might have any number of properties to hold data and/or methods to define behavior.
+A concrete class might have any number of fields to hold data and/or methods to define behavior.
 Concrete classes are equivalent to final classes in Java or structs in C.

 Base classes **may not** be instantiated however they **may** be extended.
 Base classes might extend one base class.
-A base class might any number of properties to hold data and/or methods to define behavior.
+A base class might any number of fields to hold data and/or methods to define behavior.
 The methods of a base class **may not** be overriden by a superclass by default (in Java parlance, methods are final by default).
 A base class might mark some of its methods as “base” methods, these methods may be overriden in superclasses.
 Base methods don’t need to have an implementation.
 Base classes are equivalent to abstract classes in Java.

 Further, both concrete classes and base classes may only extend from base classes in the same module or a parent module by default.
 Use the `unsealed` keyword on a base class to remove this restriction.